firebase/quickstart-flutter/data_connect/README.md

 ### 3. Open in Visual Studio Code (VS Code)

+1. Open the `quickstart-flutter/dataconnect` directory in VS Code.
-1. Click on the Firebase Data Connect icon on the VS Code sidebar to load the Extension.
+2. Click on the Firebase Data Connect icon on the VS Code sidebar to load the Extension.
    a.
 Sign in with your Google Account if you haven't already.
-2. Click on "Connect a Firebase project" and choose the project where you have set up Data Connect.
+3. Click on "Connect a Firebase project" and choose the project where you have set up Data Connect.
-3. Click on "Start Emulators" - this should generate the Kotlin SDK for you and start the emulators.
+4. Click on "Start Emulators" - this should generate the Kotlin SDK for you and start the emulators.

 ### 4. Populate the database
 In VS Code, open the `quickstart-flutter/dataconnect/dataconnect/moviedata_insert.gql` file and click the